ChristianYamane/ChristianYamane.github.io/pages/about.md

 Other production experiences include unit production manager, assistant director, script supervisor, and production assistant.

-If you would like to work with Christian, please fill out the contact sheet or send him an email at christianyamanefilms@gmail.com
+If you would like to work with Christian, you can contact him at christianyamanefilms@gmail.com